darkcharl/metamagic-extended-transmutedspell/README.md

-# Metamagic Extended Seeking Spell Tweak
+# Metamagic Extended Transmuted Spell

-Restores the cost of Seeking Spell to 2 Sorcery Points as defined in 5E.
+Adds Transmuted Spell to the list of available Metamagics.